New York City is reopening its schools for working families. But many students of color are staying home.

 She worried about what would happen if Reina returned.
 What if Reina forgot about social distancing and hugged an infected classmate?
 What if she let her mask slip, as she sometimes does, and picked up the virus?

-Many say that the diverging views about the safety of in-person schooling is another sign of the pandemic’s uneven impact on communities of color.
+Many say that the diverging views about the safety of in-person schooling are another sign of the pandemic’s uneven impact on communities of color.
 The coronavirus has spread more easily and proved deadlier among Black and Latino communities, whose members are more likely to work in essential jobs that put them at risk of exposure.
 Long-standing injustices such as housing discrimination, and poor health-care access have also made them more likely to have underlying conditions.

 These trends track among the virus’s youngest victims.
 Cases of serious illness and death among children are exceedingly rare, but Black, Latino and American Indian youths make up an outsize proportion of pediatric coronavirus fatalities, according to a report from the Centers for Disease Control and Prevention.

-The Bronx, the city’s poorest borough, took the hardest hit: Nearly four out of every 100 residents contracted the virus, according to city data.
+The Bronx, the city’s poorest borough, took the hardest hit: Nearly 4 out of every 100 residents contracted the virus, according to city data.
 Many students in the Bronx live with elderly relatives, and they have told their teachers they do not want to be responsible for bringing the virus home.
 In District 8, where Torres sends her daughter to school, 49 percent of students are learning remotely.

 Asked why Black and Latino families might be opting out of face-to-face instruction at higher rates, the mayor acknowledged that it could be linked to the pandemic’s disproportionate impact on these communities.